 There are different methods to calculate the monetary amount a property owner may receive for damages to the remainder.
 Many methods take into consideration the size and shape of the taken property, the potential uses for the remainder property, and whether the remainder property has sustained any damages that require repairs.
 In addition, the current market conditions and property values in the surrounding areas may also be considered.
 A real estate appraiser may be able to provide an accurate estimate of how much money you may receive for severance damages.

 If you are facing a potential land condemnation by the government, seek legal help to protect your rights to fair compensation.
 The attorneys at Hansen, Howell & Wilkie, PLLC, are here to help.
-Call us at 919-256-5266 to learn more.
+Contact us at 919-256-5266 to learn more.